bcortezf/bc_camping/README.md

 * [warxander](https://github.com/warxander/warmenu) - For his WarMenu script
 * [Ktos93](https://github.com/Ktos93/redemrp_notification) - For the notification script
-* [Netholinus](http://steamcommunity.com/id/Netholinus/) - Who helped me test and fix some bugs
+* [Netholinus](http://steamcommunity.com/id/Netholinus/) - Who helped me test and fix some bugs And the RedM Official Scripting discord for helping with some questions :P

 ## Contribute 🖇️